onyx-platform/onyx-java/docs/readme/expanded_use_example.md

 ```

 <br>
-Our *JobBuilder* class is a convenient aggregator class that is not part of the standard Onyx-Java package - but
+Our <em>JobBuilder</em> class is a convenient aggregator class that is not part of the standard Onyx-Java package - but
 it does make it obvious how a user could implement all of their Onyx-Java code in a centralized way.
 <br><br>
-In our example *JobBuilder*, the *Job* is assembled with automatically added Async inputs and outputs.
+In our example <em>JobBuilder</em>, the <em>Job</em> is assembled with automatically added Async inputs and outputs.
 As seen above, the workflow edges are added, inputs are added, and outputs are added very easily using the proper API and helper classes and methods.
 <br>
-Our *JobBuilder* class provides an abstract method that needs to be overridden:
+Our <em>JobBuilder</em> class provides an abstract method that needs to be overridden:
 <br><br>

 ```